-About Teaching in Prague
+About Teaching English in Prague

 Sitting in the heart of central Europe, Prague has become an increasingly popular destination for qualifying and working as an English teacher.
 Famed for its spires, Gothic castles, dramatic ruins and stunning surroundings, it offers a chance to live and work in a cultural hub, with a mix of old tradition, trendy cafes and lively beer halls!